Grading and Required Standards

 - Grade of LP in a clinical course

-- Grade of F in a didactic or clinical course
+- Grade of F in a didactic course

-Students not in good academic standing are not meeting SAP, and are reviewed by the Committee on Admission (see Academic Review and Probation section.)
+Students not in good academic standing are not meeting Satisfactory Academic Progress (SAP), and are reviewed by the Committee on Admission (see Academic Review and Probation section.)

 Conversion Table for Letter to Numeric Grade